 The Murfreesboro Cultural Arts Laureate Program is a notable honor for local artists, providing recipients with further opportunities to educate, advocate, and represent the community through their own creative initiatives.
 Laureates serve for one year with an optional one-year renewal.

-The City of Murfreesboro will recognize its third Painter, Poet and Photographer Laureates in December 2019 (term begins January 2020 and ends December 2020).
+The City of Murfreesboro recognized its third Painter, Poet and Photographer Laureates in January 2020.
+(Term begins January 2020 and ends December 2020).

 To be considered for the Laureate Program candidates must live or work in Murfreesboro, fill out the requisite program application, and agree to the responsibilities of the Laureate.